 How to Record with OBS Studio as A Beginner on Windows (10)

-Although no official guide here on how to record Windows screen with OBS (26.0), this beginner-tutorial will teach you how to in no time.
+Although no official guide here on how to record Windows screens with OBS (26.0), this beginner tutorial will teach you how to in no time.
 Mac users could also take it for reference because the operations on Windows & Mac OBS Studio are quite similar.

 How to Record with OBS on Windows